cvc5/ethos/user_manual.md

 - A set of commands for specifying proofs (`step`, `assume`, and so on), whose syntax closely follows that of the Alethe proof format (for details, see [here](https://verit.gitlabpages.uliege.be/alethe/specification.pdf)).
 - A set of built-in basic types and a library of operations (`eo::add`, `eo::mul`, `eo::concat`, `eo::extract`) for performing computations over values.
   <!--CT It would be more consistent with the rest of the terminology to use `define-program` instead -->
-- A command, `program`, for defining side conditions as ordered list of rewrite rules.
+- A command, `program`, for defining side conditions as an ordered list of rewrite rules.
 - A command, `declare-oracle-fun`, for defining external, user-provided oracles, that is, functions whose semantics are given by external binaries.
 Oracles can be used, e.g., for modular proof checking.
 - Commands for file inclusion (`include`) and referencing (`reference`).
 The latter command can be used to specify the name of an `*.smt2` input file that the proof is associated with.